-Leader Opportunities

-Sometimes Scoutmasters or Staff come to Camp with special skills.
-There may be additions to our program as experts join us in Camp.
-Adult leaders are more than welcome to teach things that are beyond our standard program.
-Merit Badges that are not part of the regular Camp program must adhere to the National Standards of the Boy Scouts of America for counseling Merit Badges.
-Please check with the Camp Administration if you have special skills so they can work it into the Camp program.
+Leader Opportunities - Sometimes Adult Leaders come to Camp with special skills and expertise.
+Adult Leaders are more than welcome to teach things that are beyond our standard program, providing additions beyond the standard program.
+Merit Badges that are not part of the regular Camp program must adhere to the National Standards of Scouts BSA for counseling Merit Badges.
+Please check with the Camp Administration, so we can work your skills into the Camp program.